 The four videos from the officers’ body cameras and CCTV cameras were filmed between 20:24 and 21:20 on 7 January.
 It shows a 29-year-old FedEx worker being pulled over, pulled out of his car, pepper sprayed and beaten during the stop.

-They are taken from two places: the corner where Nichols was initially stopped, near the intersection of East Raines and Ross Roads, and about half a mile away, on Castlegate Lane, where he is beaten with fists, kicks and batons, and sprayed pepper spray. .
+They are taken from two places: from the corner where Nichols was initially stopped, near the intersection of the East Raines and Ross Roads, and about half a mile away, on Castlegate Lane, where he is beaten with fists, kicked and truncheons, and pepper spray is also spray can. .

 The video shows violent acts and Independent decided not to publish them in full.

 Tyre Nichols: Video released showing Memphis police beating black man